openedx/edx-platform/docs/decisions/0013-library-reference-content-block.rst

 the unit_compositor as its backing store for units.
 When a unit is requested for a particular user, [the unit_compositor would](https://openedx.atlassian.net/wiki/spaces/COMM/pages/3173220481/BD-14+Library+use+cases+implementation+discovery#Example%3A):

 #.
-Load the unit’s child blocks from modulestore.
+Load the unit’s child blocks from Modulestore.
 #.
 Replace each library reference block with its corresponding library block definitions,
    each overridden with any course-author-specified customizations, and each given a usage key that composes the library reference block's usage information with the